directus/docs/content/tutorials/5.extensions/integrate-elasticsearch-indexing-with-custom-hooks.md

 authors:
   - name: Taminoturoko Briggs
     title: Guest Author
+description: Learn how to maintain an Elasticsearch index when data is created, updated, and deleted.
 ---
 In this article, we will explore how to index data from Directus in Elasticsearch through a custom hook extension, enabling you to track created, updated, and deleted data to maintain an up-to-date index which you can then use in your external applications.

 ## Setting Up Directus

 You will need to have a [local Directus project running](/getting-started/quickstart) to develop extensions.

 In your new project, create a collection called `books` with a `title` and a `description` field.